Not surprisingly, given its huge rainforest and mountainous terrain, Koh Chang has an abundance of waterfalls.

 Salak Phet area, free

-Klong Neung waterfall is the tallest on the island, the least accessible and potentially the most dangerous to reach.
+The tallest of the Koh Chang waterfalls is Klong Neung, the least accessible and potentially the most dangerous to reach.
 It is worth weighing up the chances of an accident against the need for a visit, especially if you go in rainy season or after heavy storms when the river is in full and very powerful flow.

 On the east coast, the road passes the turning to Salak Khok, Chek Bae and Long Beach before, after 4 kms or so, reaching two stores opposite each other, one marked with a sign for Chang Noi Minimart and a futher sign indicating a right for Salak Phet School.